In the Therapy Room: Developing Emotional Intelligence

 Bramford’s particular struggle wasn’t dramatic.
 There was no acute crisis, no sudden breakdown.
 They simply couldn’t reliably identify what they were feeling in real time.
 A difficult conversation would happen, and they’d go home feeling physically unsettled—tight chest, scattered thoughts—but couldn’t point to the emotion underneath.
 Was it anger?
 Hurt?
 Anxiety?
 The ambiguity was more exhausting than any single feeling would have been.

 When we started talking about their past, the picture became clearer.
-Bramford’s history contained trauma—not the kind that announces itself loudly, but the kind that teaches you early on that your emotions aren’t safe information to have.
-In families where emotional expression was unpredictable or punished, children don’t learn to notice their feelings; they learn to survive by not noticing them.
-The nervous system becomes a foreign country you pass through without stopping to read the signs.
+Bramford’s history contained trauma—not the kind that announces itself loudly, but the “family relations” kind that teaches you early on that your emotions aren’t relevant or tolerated here.
+In families where emotional expression was unpredictable or even punished, children don’t learn to notice their feelings; they learn to survive by not noticing them.
+The nervous system becomes a foreign country you pass through on the way to somewhere else.

-Here’s what I explained to Bramford—and this is the part people rarely hear articulated clearly—this isn’t a character flaw or a permanent deficit.
-It’s an adaptation that made perfect sense once and simply hasn’t been updated.
+Here’s what I explained to Bramford—and this is the part people rarely hear articulated clearly— It’s an adaptation that made perfect sense once and simply hasn’t been updated.

 Think of it like this: your emotional awareness system is like a household thermostat that was deliberately turned down during a dangerous period to protect you.
 Someone else controlled it, kept it low, so you wouldn’t feel too much and become vulnerable.
 The thermostat worked brilliantly at its job.
-The problem now is that nobody’s told you the danger has passed, and you’ve forgotten you can adjust it yourself.
+The problem now is that you can’t adjust it yourself.

 Understanding Your Emotional Bytes 💾